LurenAA/smpHttp/src/nlohmann_json/README.md

 If you are using [Conan](https://www.conan.io/) to manage your dependencies, merely add `jsonformoderncpp/x.y.z@vthiery/stable` to your `conanfile.py`'s requires, where `x.y.z` is the release version you want to use.
 Please file issues [here](https://github.com/vthiery/conan-jsonformoderncpp/issues) if you experience problems with the packages.

-If you are using [Spack](https://www.spack.io/) to manage your dependencies, you can use the [`nlohmann-json` package](https://spack.readthedocs.io/en/latest/package_list.html#nlohmann-json).
+If you are using [Spack](https://www.spack.io/) to manage your dependencies, you can use the `nlohmann_json` package.
 Please see the [spack project](https://github.com/spack/spack) for any issues regarding the packaging.

 If you are using [hunter](https://github.com/ruslo/hunter/) on your project for external dependencies, then you can use the [nlohmann_json package](https://docs.hunter.sh/en/latest/packages/pkg/nlohmann_json.html).
 Please see the hunter project for any issues regarding the packaging.